LukeHeuser/notes/Java/java_basics.md

 * To declare and initialize varaibles in the same place, if possible.
 And in a single statement
 * To declare variables in the narrowest scope possible

+# Objects

+An object is called an instance of a particular class.
+"Insance" can be used interchangably with "object".

+## Class is a template

+The class is a template for creating objects!
+A class be described as:

+* A custome data type
+* A special codeblock that contains methods

+A class is like an emplty form, it describes information/ place holders for data that will be filled in when the form is given to an `object`.

+* The `Class` is the template for the data to be **collected**

+This data that is collectd each time is determined by the class.